 Enabling TCP/IP networking protocol for the SQL Server

-If you want to enable remote HyperLab Main Module instances to connect to you database server, enable its TCP/IP networking protocol by performing the following steps:
+If you want to enable remote HyperLab Main Module instances to connect to you database server, enable its TCP/IP networking protocol by performing the steps as follows.

-Please start SQL Server Configuration Manager manually from the start menu to configure network protocols.
+manually from the Start menu to configure network protocols.